decred/vspd/README.md

   stats.
 An admin page enables searching for tickets and downloading database backups.

-- **Two-way accountability** - All vspd requests must be signed with a private key corresponding to the relevant ticket, and all vspd responses are signed by with a private key known only by the server.
-This enables both the client and the server to prove to outside observers if their counterparty is misbehaving.
+- **Two-way accountability** - All vspd requests and responses are signed by their sender, which enables both the client and the server to hold each other accountable in the case of misbehaviour.
 For more detail, and examples, read [two-way-accountability.md](./docs/two-way-accountability.md).

 - **Dynamic fees** - Clients must request a new fee address and amount for every